Police: Woman in critical condition after boyfriend shot her, killed himself in Worcester

 WORCESTER, MASS.
 (WHDH) - A woman is in critical condition after her boyfriend shot her and then killed himself in Worcester early Monday morning, police said.

-Officers responding to a report of two people shot at a residence on Huntington Avenue just before 1 a.m. learned that a 25-year-old man had shot his 27-year-old girlfriend before turning the gun on himself, according to Worcester police.
+Officers responding to a report of two people shot at a residence on Huntington Avenue just before 1 a.m. learned that a 25-year-old man had shot his 27-year-old girlfriend before turning the gun on himself, according to the Worcester Police Department.

 The man, whose name has not been released, was pronounced dead at the scene.